-If a pull request becomes stale with no feedback from the submitter for a couple of months, it will linked form a JIRA issue (to avoid losing the partial work) and then be closed.
+If a pull request becomes stale with no feedback from the submitter for a couple of months, it will be linked from a JIRA issue (to avoid losing the partial work) and then be closed.

 Tips and Tricks¶

-The following guidelines are meant to ensure that contirbutions submitted via pull request will be as easy as possible to review and merge.
+The following guidelines are meant to ensure that contributions submitted via pull request will be as easy as possible to review and merge.